AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-transacting-privately-with-cryptocurrency/README.md

 Rather than merely trust one another, each individual node in the network that ran a complete copy of the Bitcoin software was programmed to *cryptographically validate* every incoming message, called a *transaction* in Bitcoin's parlance, ensuring it met certain criteria.
 If the transaction's math literally didn't add up, it would be discarded and ignored.

 Prior to Bitcoin, money was susceptible to certain kinds of manipulation in the physical world.
 When gold was considered the equivalent of money, discovering veins of gold in gold mines or panhandling in rivers meant literally finding more money in the world.
 Later, when the value of legally binding tender like the US Dollar was disassociated from the value of gold on April 20<sup>th</sup>, 1933, governments could simply create more money on demand by printing more of it and declaring it valid.
-But with Bitcoin, the supply of money in circulation, known as metaphorical "coins," was mathematically fixed by an algorithm computed each and every time any transaction on the network was tested for validity.
+But with Bitcoin, the supply of money in circulation, known as metaphorical "coins" or, sometimes and more generically, *tokens*, was mathematically fixed by an algorithm computed each and every time any transaction on the network was tested for validity.

 Theoretically, this meant that anyone who ran the Bitcoin software could absolutely trust that a financial transaction would provide exactly and only the precise value they expected it to.
 But it also meant that such transactions would never validate if they included counterfeit coinage, promising to eliminate a whole category of financial fraud.